unixpickle/sgdstore-py/README.rst

 sgdstore-py
 ===========

-This is a TensorFlow RNNCell for `SGDStore <https://github.com/unixpickle/sgdstore>`_, a recurrent architecture that uses SGD during the forward pass.
+This is a TensorFlow RNNCell for `sgdstore <https://github.com/unixpickle/sgdstore>`_, a recurrent architecture that uses SGD during the forward pass.

 Currently a work-in-progress.